 4.2 Transmission timing adjustments

 A UE can be provided a value NTA,offset of a timing advance offset for a serving cell by n-TimingAdvanceOffset for the serving cell.
 If for a serving cell the UE is provided two coresetPoolIndex values 0 and 1 for first and second CORESETs, or is not provided coresetPoolIndex value for first CORESETs and is provided coresetPoolIndex value of 1 for second CORESETs, the UE can be provided first and second NTA,offset values by n-TimingAdvanceOffset and n-TimingAdvanceOffset2 for transmissions with first and second spatial filters associated with first and second TCI states for the first and second CORESETs, respectively.
 A UE can be provided a second NTA,offset value for transmissions with second spatial domain filters corresponding to second TCI states or to second SS/PBCH block receptions associated with physCellId different from physCellId for the serving cell in addition to a first NTA,offset value for transmissions with first spatial domain filters corresponding to first TCI states or to first SS/PBCH block receptions associated with physCellId for the serving cell.
-The first and second NTA,offset values correspond to first and second TAGs indicated in respective MAC RARs [11, TS 38.321] having an association indicated by tag-Id-ptr with first and second joint TCI states provided by dl-OrJointTCI-StateList or first and second UL TCI states provided by ul-TCI-State-List.
+The first and second NTA,offset values correspond to first and second TAGs indicated in respective MAC RARs or in an absolute timing advance command MAC CE [11, TS 38.321] having an association indicated by tag-Id-ptr with first and second joint TCI states provided by dl-OrJointTCI-StateList or first and second UL TCI states provided by ul-TCI-State-List.
 If the UE is not provided n-TimingAdvanceOffset for a serving cell, the UE determines a default value NTA,offset of the timing advance offset for the serving cell as described in [10, TS 38.133].

 *** Unchanged text is omitted ***

 For operation with single TAG on a serving cell, if two adjacent slots overlap due to a TA command or due to update of NTA,adjUE or NTA,adjcommon, when applicable, the latter slot is reduced in duration relative to the former slot.
 The UE does not change NTA during an actual time domain window for a PUSCH or a PUCCH transmission [6, TS 38.214].
-If the UE is not provided enableSTx2PofMDCI and operates with two TAGs on a serving cell, the UE does not expect transmissions associated with different TAGs to overlap unless the UE indicates XYZ; if the UE indicates XYZ, the UE reduces in duration a latter transmission using a first TAG to avoid overlapping with a former transmission using a second TAG.
+If the UE is not provided sTx-2Panel and operates with two TAGs on a serving cell, the UE does not expect transmissions associated with different TAGs to overlap unless the UE indicates overlapUL-TransReduction; if the UE indicates overlapUL-TransReduction, the UE reduces in duration a latter transmission using a first TAG to avoid overlapping with a former transmission using a second TAG.

 *** Unchanged text is omitted ***

 If the received downlink timing changes and is not compensated or is only partly compensated by the uplink timing adjustment without timing advance command as described in [10, TS 38.133], the UE changes NTA accordingly.
-If a UE operates with two TAGs on an active UL BWP of a serving cell, the UE expects that a difference between a first downlink timing associated with a first TAG and a second downlink timing associated with a second TAG is not larger than the CP length for the active UL BWP unless the UE indicates larger-thanCP-capability.
-If a UE indicates XYZ_capability, and transmits SRS based on a configuration by SRS-PosResourceSet in SRS-PosRRC-InactiveConfig-ValidityArea in RRC_INACTIVE state,
+If a UE operates with two TAGs on an active UL BWP of a serving cell, the UE expects that a difference between a first downlink timing associated with a first TAG and a second downlink timing associated with a second TAG is not larger than the CP length for the active UL BWP unless the UE indicates rxTimingDiff.
+If a UE indicates posUE-TA-AutoAdjustment, and transmits SRS based on a configuration by SRS-PosResourceSet in SRS-PosRRC-InactiveValidityAreaConfig in RRC_INACTIVE state,

-- if the UE is provided SRS-autonomousTAupdate, the UE may autonomously update NTA at cell reselection as described in [10, TS 38.133]
+- if the UE is provided autonomousTA-AdjustmentEnabled, the UE may autonomously update NTA at cell reselection as described in [10, TS 38.133]

-- if the UE is not provided SRS-autonomousTAupdate, the UE maintains the NTA of a last serving cell prior to the release of a dedicated RRC connection [11, TS 38.321].
+- if the UE is not provided autonomousTA-AdjustmentEnabled, the UE maintains the NTA of a last serving cell prior to the release of a dedicated RRC connection [11, TS 38.321].